OCA/management-system/mgmtsystem_nonconformity/readme/USAGE.md

 - Origins: The source of the NC, how was it discover
 - Procedures: Against which procedure is the NC
 - Description: Evidence, reference to the standards
-- Click on Save and then on Analysis.
+- Click on Save and then set state from Draft to Analysis.

-Go to the newly created NC and fill in the following information in the tab named Causes and Analysis:
+Go to the newly created NC and fill in the following information:

+In the Causes and Analysis tab:
 - Causes: Add root causes
 - Analysis: Describe the results of the investigation
 - Severity: Select the severity among unfounded, minor and major

+In the Description tab:
 - Immediate action: Create or select an immediate action if appropriate

 Click on the Save button and then on the "Action Plan" button in the top